Just about when I hit 30 last year, I stumbled upon a Reddit post about friendships on r/MaleLifestyle.

 And I was like, “that sounds like me!”

-The Reddit post1Here’s the Reddit post for anyone curiousled me down a rabbit hole reading about how we form friendships, why friendships fade in your 30s, why we lose friends as we grow old, and most importantly, how to keep friendships strong using a mental tool.
+The Reddit post1Here’s the Reddit post for anyone curiousled me down a rabbit hole reading a book called We Need to Hang Out and learning about how we form friendships, why friendships fade in your 30s, why we lose friends as we grow old, and most importantly, how to keep friendships strong using a mental tool.

 The Great Vanishing Act: Friends in Your 30s